NA-MIC/ProjectWeek/PW37_2022_Virtual/images/Readme.md

-Upload here the images used on the main PW37 page.
+Upload here the images used on the main project week page.